Rocky shore (New Zealand)

 Where can I find information about the rocky shore?

-This rocky shore is a unique part of New Zealand's coastline, and is a habitat which is home to many creatures.
-The rocky shore is also at risk from human-made problems like climate change, pollution and loss of habitat.
+The rocky shore is a unique part of New Zealand's coastline and is a habitat which is home to many sea creatures, and shorebirds.
+The rocky shore is also at risk from man-made problems like climate change, pollution and loss of habitat.

 Rocky shore life